Reform War: Flight of the Liberal Government

 President Juárez and his ministers fled from Mexico City to Querétaro.
 General Zuloaga, knowing the strategic importance of the Gulf Coast state of Veracruz, tried to win over its governor, Gutierrez Zamora, who however affirmed his support for the government of Juárez.
-Santiago Vidaurri and Manuel Doblado organized Liberal forces in the north and led a liberal coalition in the interior headquartered in the town of Celaya.
-On March 10, 1858, liberal forces under Anastasio Parrodi, governor of Jalisco, and Leandro Valle lost the Battle of Salamanca, which opened up the interior of the country to the conservatives.
+Santiago Vidaurri and Manuel Doblado organized Liberal forces in the north and led a liberal coalition in the interior headquartered in the town of Celaya, Guanajuato.
+On 10 March 1858, liberal forces under Anastasio Parrodi, governor of Jalisco, and Leandro Valle lost the Battle of Salamanca, which opened up the interior of the country to the conservatives.

-Juárez was in Jalisco's capital Guadalajara at this time, when on 13-15 March part of the army there mutinied and imprisoned him, threatening his life.
+Juárez was in Jalisco's capital Guadalajara at this time, when on 13–15 March part of the army there mutinied and imprisoned him, threatening his life.
 Liberal minister and fellow prisoner Guillermo Prieto dissuaded the hostile soldiers from shooting Juárez, an event now memorialized by a statue.
 As rival factions struggled to control the city, Juárez and other liberal prisoners were released on agreement after which Guadalajara was fully captured by conservatives by the end of March.
 Conservatives took the silver mining center of Zacatecas on 12 April.
-Juárez reconstituted his regime in Veracruz, embarking from the west coast port of Manzanillo, crossing Panama, and arriving in Veracruz on May 4, 1858, making it the liberal capital.
+Juárez reconstituted his regime in Veracruz, embarking from the west coast port of Manzanillo, crossing Panama, and arriving in Veracruz on 4 May 1858, making it the liberal capital.

 Conservative Advances

-Juárez made Santos Degollado the head of the Liberal's armies, who went on to defeat upon defeat.
-Miramón defeated him in the Battle of Atenquique July 2.
-On July 24, Miramón captured Guanajuato, and San Luis Potosi was captured by the conservatives on September 12.
-Vidaurri was defeated at the Battle of Ahualulco on September 29.
+Juárez made Santos Degollado the head of the Liberal armies, who went on to defeat upon defeat.
+Miramón defeated him in the Battle of Atenquique on 2 July.
+On 24 July, Miramón captured Guanajuato, and San Luis Potosi was captured by the conservatives on 12 September.
+Vidaurri was defeated at the Battle of Ahualulco on 29 September.
 By October the conservatives were at the height of their strength.

-The liberals failed to take Mexico City on the 14th of October, but Santos Degollado captured Guadalajara on the 27th of October, after a thirty days siege that left a third of the city in ruins.
-This victory caused consternation at the conservative capital, but Guadalajara was taken back by Márquez on December 14.
+The liberals failed to take Mexico City on 14 October, but Santos Degollado captured Guadalajara on 27 October, after a thirty days siege that left a third of the city in ruins.
+This victory caused consternation at the conservative capital, but Guadalajara was taken back by Márquez on 14 December.

 The failure of Zuloaga's government to produce a constitution actually led to a conservative revolt against him led by General Echegaray.
-He resigned in favor of Manuel Robles Pezuela on December 23.
-On December 30 a conservative junta in Mexico City elected General Miguel Miramón as president.
+He resigned in favor of Manuel Robles Pezuela on 23 December.
+On 30 December a conservative junta in Mexico City elected General Miguel Miramón as president.